denisidoro/navi/docs/navi_config.md

 ```sh
 export NAVI_PATH='/path/to/a/dir:/path/to/another/dir:/yet/another/dir'
 ```
 If this environment variable is unset or if all directories do not exist, `navi` uses that paths defined in its config files.
-Finally, if there is no config file or if the `.cheat` file paths was not set, the default `.cheat` file path fallbacks to `~/.local/share/navi/cheats/`.
+Finally, if there is no config file or if the `.cheat` file paths was not set, the default `.cheat` file paths fallbacks to `~/.local/share/navi/cheats/`.
 The command
 ```sh
 navi info cheats-path
 ```